 the result.
 This is for three purposes:

-- to arrange for immediate release from clinical duties
+- to arrange for release from clinical duties

 - to allow the student some time to prepare for the release moment the following day when most of their classmates will be hearing positive results